UXlySoftware/okx-wallet-core-with-1shot/scripts/1shot_demo/README.md

 This script:

 - Sets up the EOA as a smart contract wallet and uses 1Shot API to sponsor the transaction
+- Checking if you have a funded 1Shot API Escrow Wallet associated with your organization
+- Programmatically Adding new transaction endpoints to you 1Shot API account
+- Running 7702-style transaction with 1Shot API transaction endpoints
 - Initializes core storage and configuration

  > [!IMPORTANT]